Hollywood actor’s daughter found dead in her home ‘wasn’t suicide,’ family says

 “I am seeking a full investigation from LAPD in hopes of finding the truth and justice,” he told NBC Los Angeles.

 Adway said that he consulted with two private forensic pathologists and claimed they told him that there is no doubt that his daughter was strangled.
-However, their autopsy results would not differ from the coroners.
+However, their autopsy results would not differ from the medical examiner’s.

 “The issue is not that she was strangled, but the manner in which she was strangled is the question,” Adway told the Post.

-The Independent has reached out to the Los Angeles County Medical Examiner-Coroner and LAPD about whether they’ve decided to investigate Mackay’s death further.
+The Independent has reached out to the LAPD about whether they’ve decided to investigate Mackay’s death further.

 If you are experiencing feelings of distress and isolation, or are struggling to cope, The Samaritans offers support; you can speak to someone for free over the phone, in confidence, on 116 123 (UK and ROI), email jo@samaritans.org, or visit the Samaritans website to find details of your nearest branch.If you are based in the USA, and you or someone you know needs mental health assistance right now, call National Suicide Prevention Helpline on 1-800-273-TALK (8255).
 The Helpline is a free, confidential crisis hotline that is available to everyone 24 hours a day, seven days a week.
 If you are in another country, you can go to www.befrienders.org to find a helpline near you.